-Award Administration Questions (pages 16-18):
+Award Administration Questions (pages 17-19):

 - 1. How and to whom do CIHR and the host partner organization flow their funds? - 2.
 At some universities, postdoctoral fellows are paid salary and benefits, rather than stipend.
 Is the \$70K inclusive of benefits or would the host partner organization or academic institution need to provide benefits over and above the \$70K? - 3.
 Will I need to apply for ethics approval for my proposed project/program of work? - 4.
-What constitutes an eligible expense under the research allowance? - 5.
-Will my professional development training and research allowance be put on hold until research ethics approval is obtained? - 6.
-Do I need to do anything if I am planning to decline the award? - 7.
+Will my professional development training and research allowance be put on hold until research ethics approval is obtained? - 5.
+Do I need to do anything if I'm planning to decline the award? - 6.
 In the funding opportunity, it mentions the maximum dollar contribution per award.
-Can you confirm that host partners could offer more than 30%, and if the applicant would receive this additional amount? - 8.
-How are the regions and awards allocated and determined for Canada?
-Is it by the location of the trainee, academic supervisor or the host partner organization?
+Can you confirm that host partners could offer more than 30%, and if the applicant would receive this additional amount? - 7.
+How are the regions and awards allocated and determined for northern Canada?
+Is it by the location of the trainee, academic supervisor or the host partner organization? - 8.
+Regarding flow of funds, if both institutions are CIHR eligible, can 70% come from an academic institution and 30% from a host partner organization? - 9.
+At some universities, doctoral trainees receive a funding package that includes tuition